-Sour Cream Coffee Cake is the best coffee cake recipe out there!
-Made with a soft, tender cake that is studded with a rich cinnamon swirl and then finished with a buttery streusel, this coffee cake is perfect for entertaining at brunch or during the holidays.
+Made with a soft, tender cake that is studded with a rich cinnamon swirl and then finished with a buttery streusel, this Sour Cream Coffee Cake is perfect for entertaining at brunch or during the holidays.

-Coffee Cake is one of those recipes whose origin is quite curious, as it does not have any coffee.
-Nor is this cake thought of as a dessert.
+Coffee Cake is one of those recipes whose origin is quite curious, as it is not made with coffee, nor is this cake thought of as a dessert.

 While there are many variations of coffee cakes out there, I do humbly believe that this recipe is the absolute best.
 And I feel like I can say that without bragging because this recipe for Sour Cream Coffee Cake was shared with me decades ago by a family friend.

 - Sour Cream.
-You may have guessed that Sour Cream Coffee Cake is made with sour cream!
-Sour cream is folded into the cake batter, which keeps the cake light and fluffy while giving it a bit of tang that balances out the sweetness.
+You may have guessed that Sour Cream Coffee Cake is made with sour cream.
+The sour cream, which is folded into the cake batter, keeps the cake light and fluffy while giving it a bit of tang that balances out the sweetness.

 - Cinnamon Swirl.
 The cake is baked around a cinnamon brown sugar mixture that adds a delicious and beautiful rich swirl throughout the cake.
 This swirl adds warmth and cinnamon flavor to every bite.

 - Buttery Streusel.
 While most coffee cakes feature streusels, this recipe has streusel overload and that is a good thing!
 The texture and flavor that the buttery crumble adds to this coffee cake are insanely delicious.
 In fact, you will never see a crumb of it left behind on my plate!
 I am sure to lick the plate clean--even when entertaining, it is just that good!

 Notes on Ingredients